Blog/Ultimate Guide to Decaf Coffee Beans for Foodservice/Decaf Coffee Upsell Strategies for Bakeries | Busy Bean Coffee

 1. Offer a Decaf Version of Every Specialty Drink

 Train your staff to ask, “Would you like that with regular or decaf espresso?” after a customer orders a latte, cappuccino, or mocha.
-This simple pivot can convert 30% of orders to decaf by choice, not because the customer asked for it.
+This simple pivot can convert 30% of orders to decaf by choice.
 Pair this with a visible menu tab labeled “Decaf Options.”
+According to the Journal of Foodservice Business Research, suggestive selling increases beverage attachment rates by 25%.

 2. Create a Decaf-Only Pastry Pairing